Transition exhibitors

 www.glosparentcareforum.org.uk

 Gloucestershire Parent Carer Forum is a voice for those with lived experience of being a Parent Carer (This means parents and/or carers of children with any disability, SEN, condition, impairment or additional need).
-They can create a bridge to the providers of statutory services to help build better services for all families of disabled children in Gloucestershire.
+They can create a bridge to the providers of statutory services to help build better services for all families of disabled children and young adults in Gloucestershire.
 They offer social meet ups, free training and the opportunity to give your views and ideas to help improve local services for disabled children and their families.

 Goals Beyond Grass